mahbubul14/tic_toc_toe/README.md

 A tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns, created with Ruby.

-> OOP (Object oriented programming).

-In this project we put into practice main concepts of object oriented programming.

 ## Built With